Xposed-Modules-Repo/me.jsonet.jshook/README.en.md

 Xposed is a module framework that can change the behavior of your system and applications without touching any APK.
 This means that modules can work on different versions and even ROMs without any changes.

-JsHook is the use of Xposed framework for the initialization of any APP to inject Frida, Xposed module development requires a certain base of Java syntax, high technical threshold, hook only supports the java layer, while JsHook injection of Frida is great, only need to be a short Js syntax base, you can use the phone to quickly make their own hook plug-in, and hook support java layer and native layer.
+JsHook is the use of Xposed framework for the initialization of any app to inject Rhino/Frida, Xposed module development requires a certain Java syntax base, the technical threshold is high, while JsHook injected Rhino/Frida is great, only need to know a short Js syntax base, you can use the phone to quickly make their own hook plug-ins, and hook support java layer and native layer.

 ## Module compatibility